-References to 'we', 'us' or 'our' are references to First Sentier Investors, a global asset management business which is ultimately owned by Mitsubishi UFJ Financial Group, Inc (MUFG).
-Our investment team operates under the trading name of Stewart Investors which is part of the First Sentier Investors Group.
+FSI AIM forms part of First Sentier Investors, a global asset management business which is ultimately owned by Mitsubishi UFJ Financial Group, Inc ('MUFG').
+Stewart Investors is the name of an investment team forming part of the First Sentier Investors Group.